flux-agi/flux-agi.github.io/docs/components/organ.md

     return (<p>My fancy interface</p>);
 };
 ~~~

+As long as it is React.js, you can render everything that can be rendered using React.js.
+You can use any modules inside organs.

 In case interface needs to be reactive to display the changes, get user input etc. For this case, you can define the state of the organ.
 State is reactive, meaning that whenever the state changes with `setState` method, the render method will be executed, and you will get updated UI in the interface.
 ~~~js